Mwangi Vasser got a pardon from Gov. Tony Evers. But Georgia won’t accept it.

 “And she said, ‘You are a convicted felon,’” Vasser recounted.

 In Wisconsin, Doyle said, law enforcement agencies can consider the nature of the crimes applicants committed, even for offenses that have been pardoned.
-But he said it’s wrong for them to blanketly deny pardoned applicants because of their conviction.
+But he said it’s wrong for them to issue a blanket denial to pardoned applicants because of their conviction.

-Doyle said when he granted pardons, his understanding was that person should be treated as if there was no conviction on their record.
+Doyle said when he granted pardons, his understanding was that the individuals should be treated as if there was no conviction on their record.

 Vasser is finding some police departments have rules that prevent people from working in law enforcement if they have ever been convicted of a felony, even if the charge was sealed, expunged or pardoned.